MarkKu7/Robogers-/README.md

 ## Specs
 Specs

+Test(1):
+Describe: input("20").toEqual(20)
-Test(1): Coverts input from a string to an integer input("20").toEqual(20)
+Test: Coverts input from a string to an integer
+Expect: "20"

+Test(2):
+Describe: input(1)
+Test: returns "beep!" if 1 is inputted
+Expect: "Beep!"

+Test(3):
+Describe: input(2)
+Test: Returns Boop! if 2 is inputted
+Expect: "Boop!"

+Test (4):
+Describe: input(3)
-Test(2): returns "beep" if 1 is inputted, "boop" if 2 is inputted, "won't you be my neighbor?" if 3 is inputted input(1).toEqual(0,"Beep!") input(2).toEqual(0,"Beep!,"Boop!") input(3).toEqual(0,"Beep!,"Boop!","Won't you be my neighbor?")
+Test: Returns Won't you be my neighbor if 3 is inputted
+Expect: "Won't you be my neighbor?

+Test (5):
+Describe: input(32)
-Program will prioritize in this order: Numbers that contain a 3> a 2> a 1
+Test: Program will prioritize in this order: Numbers that contain a 3> a 2> a 1

-input: 5
-expected outcome:
-0
-Beep!
-Boop!
-Won't you be my neighbor?
+Expect: "Won't you be my neighbor, Boop!, Won't you be my neighbor, etc..."
-4
-5

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)